-Holbrook Landcare a Greater Hume Council have partnered together to provide landholders and community members an opportunity to recycle their silage wrap and twine.
+Greater Hume Council provides landholders and community members an opportunity to recycle their silage wrap and twine.

 Skip bins have been placed at the Holbrook, Mullengandra, Burrumbuttock and Culcairn landfill sites.
-The skip bins will be specially signed with what can and cant be recycled, and how farm plastic is to be packaged for recycling: silage wrap and twine must be packed in plastic disposable liners provided by Holbrook Landcare.
+The skip bins will be specially signed with what can and can't be recycled, and how farm plastic is to be packaged for recycling: silage wrap and twine must be packed in plastic disposable liners purchased from Council offices.

 Silage wrap and twine must be submitted in separate bags, not mixed together!